 The following configuration values also have an impact on scanning speed:

-Infection Monkey is not limited to the scenarios mentioned in this section, once you get the hang of configuring it, you might come up with your own use case or test all of suggested scenarios at the same time!
-Whatever you do, Security, ATT&CK and Zero Trust reports will be waiting for you!
+The Infection Monkey is not limited to the scenarios mentioned in this section.
+Once you get the hang of configuring it, you might come up with your own use case or test all of the suggested scenarios at the same time!
+Whatever you do, the Infection Monkey’s Security, ATT&CK and Zero Trust reports will be waiting for you with your results!

-Use Monkey -> Persistent scanning configuration section to either have periodic scans or to increase reliability of exploitations by running consecutive Infection Monkey scans.
+Use Monkey -> Persistent scanning configuration section to either run periodic scans or increase the reliability of exploitations by running consecutive scans with the Infection Monkey.

-To see the Monkey executing in real-time on your servers, add the post-breach action command:
+To see the Infection Monkey executing in real-time on your servers, add the post-breach action command:

 wall “Infection Monkey was here”.
 This post-breach command will broadcast a message across all open terminals on the servers the Infection Monkey breached to achieve the following: